ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 Reading Error Messages
 ----------------------

-In the exercise below you should click on the |runbutton| button below to compile and run the code.
+In the exercise below, you should click on the |runbutton| button to compile and run the code.
 Unfortunately you will find there is a syntax error in the code that you need to fix.
 Before you try to fix it, look for the error message below the code.
 This is called a **compile time error** because it is an